rudderlabs/rudderstack-docs/destinations/clevertap.md

 ## Getting Started

-Before configuring your source and destination on the RudderStack, please check whether the platform you are sending the events from is supported by Klaviyo.
+Before configuring your source and destination on the RudderStack, please check whether the platform you are sending the events from is supported by Clevertap.
 Please refer the following table to do so:

 | **Connection Mode** | **Web**       | **Mobile**    | **Server**    |
 | :------------------ | :------------ | :------------ | :------------ |